avac54765/fastpages-ava/_posts/2022-09-13-collaboration.md

 ### Unit 1.1 Collegeboard Collaboration Video Notes
-- Effective collaboration produces a computing innovation that reflects the diversity of talents and perspectives of those who designed it.
+- <mark>Effective collaboration produces a computing innovation that reflects the diversity of talents and perspectives of those who designed it. </mark>

 - A computing innovation includes a program as an integral part of its function.